gbif/hp-gb32/meeting-documents.md

   [*Alcedo atthis* (Linnaeus, 1758)](/biodiversity-of-bruxelle?entity=3058851394&view=TABLE) observed in Belgium by jrassart (licensed under http://creativecommons.org/licenses/by-nc/4.0/)
 ---

-The meeting documents will be made available one month ahead of the meeting to comply with GBIF Rules of Procedure.
+The meeting documents for the Governing Board meeting will be made available one month ahead of the meeting to comply with GBIF Rules of Procedure.

 The documents are only available to official GBIF delegates and invited observers and will require login.